kevin-sean-chenn/kevin-sean-chenn/README.md

 * Semi Proficient in Python and Excel

-* Love Playing Tennis, Learning Trading, Playing Guitar, and Making Food
+* Love Tennis, Guitar, Video Games, and Food

 If you are a prospective employer with a Finance/Quant/Algo Internships let connect.